-The 2010 ARGO 750 HDi is equipped with the ADMIRAL steering transmission.
+The 750 HDi and HD models are equipped with the ADMI-RAL steering transmission.
 The ADMIRAL is a triple differential transmission with unique steering characteristics not found in prior Argo models or traditional skid steer vehicles.
 The ADMIRAL features two distinct modes of operation, HIGH range for typical trail riding and LOW range when tight turns are required.
 This transmission allows the ARGO to tackle a wider range of terrains and operating conditions.